 The Company has no pension plan arrangements or benefits with respect to any of its NEOs, directors or employees.

 PART 7 - SECURITIES AUTHORIZED FOR ISSUANCE UNDER EQUITY COMPENSATION PLANS

-The Company's Share Option Plan is the only equity compensation plan under which securities are authorized for issuance.
+The Share Option Plan is the only equity compensation plan of the Company under which securities are authorized for issuance.

 Equity Compensation Plan Information